-- to introduce the student to the fundamental concepts and structures of various literary forms - to help the student acquire the knowledge of the different literary forms poetry, prose, drama, and fiction - to provide the student with a comprehensive understanding of the distinguishing features and characteristics
+- to introduce the student to the fundamental concepts and structures of various literary forms - to help the student acquire knowledge of the different literary forms poetry, non-fictional prose, drama, and fiction - to guide the student in analysing the literary style of a text

-- will identify various literary genres, including poetry, prose, drama, and fiction. - will be able to describe poetry's defining elements and forms, such as lyrics, elegies, odes, ballads, sonnets, epics, and dramatic monologues. - will know to recognise the salient features of different literary forms.
+- will be able to identify various literary genres, including poetry, non-fictional prose, drama, and fiction - will be able to describe poetry's defining elements and forms, such as lyrics, elegies, odes, ballads, sonnets, epics, and dramatic monologues. - will have acquainted themselves with various literary styles.